-Туре Valuation te chnique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value Forward exchange contract Forward pricing: The fair value is determined using quoted forward exchange rates at the reporting date and present value calculations based on high credit quality yield curves in the respective currency Not applicable Not applicable Interest rate swaps and Cross Currency swaps Swap models: The fair value is calculated as the present value of the estimated future cash flows.
+Туре Valuation technique Significant unobservable inputs Forward exchange contract Forward pricing: The fair value is determined using quoted forward Not applicable exchange rates at the reporting date and present value calculations based on high credit quality yield curves in the respective currency Interest rate swaps and Cross Currency swaps Swap models: The fair value is calculated as the present value of the Not applicable estimated future cash flows.
 Estimates of future floating-rate cash flows are based on quoted swap rates, futures prices and interbank borrowing rates.
 Estimated cash flows are discounted using a yield curve constructed from similar sources and which reflects the relevant benchmark interbank rate used by market participants for this purpose when pricing interest rate swaps.
 The fair value estimate is subject to credit risk adjustment that reflects the credit risk of the entity and of the counterparty; this is calculated based on credit spreads derived from current credit default swap or bond prices.
-Not applicable Not applicable Option contracts The significant valuation inputs considered are the option exercise price, currency spot rates, tenure, risk-free interest rates and the anticipated volatility in the underlying currency Not applicable Not applicable
+Option contracts The significant valuation inputs considered are the option exercise Not applicable price, currency spot rates, tenure, risk-free interest rates and the anticipated volatility in the underlying currency